 There are two assistant chiefs, one Division Chief, four Battalion Chiefs, nine captains, three engineers, two apparatus operators, 17 firefighters, and one training officer.
 Division and Battalion chiefs are all Emergency Medical Technicians (EMTs), as are a majority of the captains, engineers, and firefighters.
-New Captain positions are being authorized in 2022.

-This section discusses service demand factors, such as land uses and anticipated population growth.
+This section discusses the factors affecting service demand, such as land uses, and historical and anticipated population growth.